urbn/URBNAlert/README.md

 ## Usage

-After adding URBNALERT to your projects Podfile, import URBNAlert using the following import line:</br>
+After adding URBNALERT to your projects Podfile, import URBNAlert using the following import line:

 `#import <URBNAlert/URBNAlert.h>`

 Checkout & run the pod's example project to see what URBNAlert is capable of.